trusslab/octopos/docs/tpm.rst

 to pull the entire contents.

 Problem2.
 TPM is in DA lockout mode
-Solution: Execute the tpm_shutdown in util/tpm/tools/ folder
+Solution: Execute the tpm_shutdown in util/tpm/tools/ folder.

 It was caused by abnormal shutdown of tpm that making the tpm don't receive TPM_SHUTDOWN signal.